JWI is now seeking energetic new board members for the New York Network!

 Jessica Bendes is a born and raised New Yorker and graduate of University of Rochester, where she double majored in marketing, human behavior & consumption and language, media & communications.
 After college she worked at NBCUniversal in audience coordination for "The Meredith Vieira Show," "Late Night with Seth Meyers," "The Tonight Show Starring Jimmy Fallon" and "Saturday Night Live" while pursuing her passion for marketing with Syfy and USA.
 She now serves as a partnership marketing coordinator for Bravo & Oxygen.

 Erika Berger grew up in Nashville, Tennessee.
 She attended Washington University in St. Louis where she double-majored in marketing and human resources and minored in modern dance.
 Upon graduation in 2012, Erika moved to New York, starting her career in television as a NBCUniversal page.
-Erika is currently the trade marketing manager at Bravo Media.
+Erika is currently a consumer marketing manager at Bravo Media.
 Erika continues to dance and also enjoys exploring all New York City has to offer.

 Hannah Deoul is originally from Baltimore, Maryland, and graduated from Middlebury College in 2014 with a major in German and minor in psychology.
 While in school, she was the co-host of a radio show, and had the chance to spend a semester abroad in Berlin.
 Additionally, she was a captain of the women's lacrosse team and member of the field hockey team, and her love of lacrosse took her to Israel last year to start a girls' youth lacrosse program.
 While coaching and growing the game, she was also a member of the Israeli Women's National Team.
 Hannah now works as an analyst in the CEO practice at Spencer Stuart, an executive recruiting firm.